ed-syspertec/Virtel/docs/manuals/virtel/Virtel460CN/connectivity_guide.rst

 .. _#_bookmark13:

 Local ident
     This field contains the name or address used by VIRTEL.
 Usage depends on the line type and protocol.
 The contents of this field are described for each line type in the detailed examples which follow.

     For an IP connection, this field represents the listening port opened by VIRTEL.
-The port can be specified in any of the following
+In the ARBO definitions it is defined by the LOCADDR= keyword.
+The port can be specified in any of the following forms:
-    forms:

-    : pppp
+    : ppppp
-        VIRTEL opens port pppp on the default home IP address of the host TCP/IP.
-For example, :2048
+        VIRTEL opens port ppppp on the default home IP address of the host TCP/IP.
+For example, :41002

-    nnn.nnn.nnn.nnn: pppp
+    nnn.nnn.nnn.nnn: ppppp
-        VIRTEL opens port pppp on the indicated IP address. nnn.nnn.nnn.nnn must be a valid HOME address defined in the host TCP/IP.
-For example, 192.168.0.100:2048
+        VIRTEL opens port ppppp on the indicated IPV4 address. nnn.nnn.nnn.nnn must be a valid HOME address defined in the host TCP/IP.
+For example, 192.168.0.100:41002

+    [IPV6 Address]: ppppp
+        VIRTEL opens port ppppp on the indicated IPV6 address.
+[IPV6] must be a valid IPV6 address defined within the square brackets.
+For example, [fd10:15c1:1921:1000::129]:41002

+    dns_name: ppppp
+        Virtel opens port ppppp on the IP address associated with the DNS name.
+For example, myvirtel.syspertec.com:41002

-    0: pppp
+    0: ppppp
-        VIRTEL opens port pppp without associating itself with a particular IP address.
+        VIRTEL opens port ppppp without associating itself with a particular IP address.
 VIRTEL can receive calls on any HOME address defined in the host TCP/IP.
-For example, 0:2048 (or 0.0.0.0:2048)
+For example, 0:2048 (or 0.0.0.0:41002)

     The combination of IP address and port number must be unique.
-No two VIRTEL can contain a TCP/IP line with the same IP address and port number, except that:
+No two VIRTELs can contain a TCP/IP line with the same IP address and port number, except that:

         - multiple VIRTELs can use a single distributed VIPA address, provided that the address is defined with a non-zero value for the TIMEDAFFINITY parameter.